hiroMTB/vscode_oF/README.md

 2. download or clone this repositry to your /oF/apps folder
 2. open project file with vscode(vscode_oF.code-workspace).
 3. default `Ctrl+Shift+B` shortcut act as `build test(release)`(I edited original tasks.json, which is "build debug").
-4. also, I add task for "make RunRelease". just type "Ctrl+P" and "test.
+4. also, I add task for "make RunRelease". just type "Ctrl+Shift+P" and "test.

 ## for linux user
 since update linux kernel, original `c_cpp_properties.json` is not working for me. i fixed part of lines of `"configurations" > "name":"linus" - "includePath"`.
 I'm not sure it's work for other linux users but it works well for me. for example, my linux c++ version is `7.3.1`, not `5`. so i edited `/usr/include/c++/5` to `/usr/include/c++/7.3.1`. there are other lines which is not matched with mine. check if that location is exists with yours and fix it"